Simsso/Haskell-Studies/README.md

 # 27 Nonstrictness
-Evaluation can be _strict_, _nonstrict_.
+Evaluation can be _strict_ or _nonstrict_.
 Haskell is nonstrict.
 Nonstrictness refers to semantics, that is how an expression is being evaluated.
 It means that expressions are evaluated outside-in. _Lazy_ refers to operational behavior, the way code is executed on a real computer, namely as late as possible.
-[SO answer](https://stackoverflow.com/a/7141537/3607984)
+[SO answer on the differences](https://stackoverflow.com/a/7141537/3607984).

-In Haskell an expression does not need to be recomputed once it is evaluated.
+In Haskell an expression does not need to be recomputed, once it is evaluated.
 "Don't re-evaluate if you don't have to."

 The evaluation of an expression can be forced using the function `seq :: a -> b -> b`.
 It evaluates its first argument as soon as evaluation of the second argument is required.

-There are some compiler options available that allow for observation of the interpretation of the Haskell code (_core dump_).
-For instance `:set -ddump-simpl` or `:set -dsuppress-all`.

 The following snippet forces evaluation of `x` by tying it to `b`:
 ```haskell